 Sets and reps: 3 sets of 12–15 reps.

-Watch for this: Do not let your lower back arch at the top.
+Watch for this: Don’t let your lower back arch at the top.
 Think “glutes squeeze” not “hips as high as possible.”
-Squeezing the ball activates your inner thighs at the same time — something a standard glute bridge does not do.
+Squeezing the ball activates your inner thighs at the same time — something a standard glute bridge doesn’t do.

-These four exercises cover the basics.
-If legs are your main focus, our 10 medicine ball exercises for legs goes much deeper — squats, hip thrusts, Romanian deadlifts, and more, all with sets and reps by goal.
+If legs are your main focus, the 10 medicine ball exercises for legs guide goes deeper — squats, hip thrusts, lateral lunges, and single-leg variations with sets and reps by goal.

 Train two to three days per week with at least 48 hours between sessions.
-Your muscles recover and grow during rest — not during the workout.
+Your muscles recover and grow during rest — not during the workout itself.

 Day 1 — Upper Body and Core